alext-sap/lx-collabo/docs/en/template/04_locale-specific_conventions/numbers.md

 * *123.45*
 * *12,345*

-*If no guidelines are necessary, leave the following fallback text:*
+*If no guidelines are necessary, leave the following statement:*

 Follow the standard guidelines in the references provided in [General References](../00_general_references.md).
 </details>